monsoonmaelstrom/book2/book2.md

 “And now you’re avoiding him?”

 “No one asked *you*,” he tells me, clearly not wanting to discuss it.
-At least with me.
+At least not with me.

 “Fine.
 I’m going to see your mother.
 Want to come?”
 I ask.
 Having Alex along could be useful.
 He knows Alexandria a lot better than me.